Cortland Finnegan: Miami Dolphins

-On March 14, 2014, the Miami Dolphins signed Finnegan to a two—year, $11.00 million contract that included $5.50 million guaranteed and a signing bonus of $2.00 million.
+On March 14, 2014, the Miami Dolphins signed Finnegan to a two-year, $11 million contract that included $5.5 million guaranteed and a signing bonus of $2 million.
 Throughout training camp, Finnegan competed against Jamar Taylor for the job as the No. 2 starting cornerback following the departures of Nolan Carroll and Dimitri Patterson.
 Head coach Joe Philbin named Finnegan and Brent Grimes the starting cornerbacks to begin the season.

 On September 28, 2014, Finnegan recorded four solo tackles and scored a touchdown after a misdirected snap in shotgun by Raiders' center Stefen Wisniewski tumbled past backup quarterback Matt McGloin and was recovered by Finnegan for a 50–yard touchdown return as the Dolphins won 38–14 at the Oakland Raiders.
 In Week 7, he recorded four solo tackles, set a season-high with three pass deflections, and forced a fumble during a 27–14 win at the Chicago Bears.
 He was inactive for four games (Weeks 11–14) due to an ankle injury he sustained.
 He finished the 2014 NFL season with a total of 44 combined tackles (33 solo), eight pass deflections, a forced fumble, one fumble recovery, and one touchdown in 12 games and 12 starts.

 On March 2, 2015, the Miami Dolphins released Finnegan after one season.

 On March 11, 2015, Finnegan announced his retirement from the NFL.

 Carolina Panthers

-On November 30, 2015, the Carolina Panthers signed Finnegan to a one–year, $870,000 contract.
+On November 30, 2015, the Carolina Panthers signed Finnegan to a one-year, $870,000 contract.
 The Carolina Panthers were undefeated at 12–0 at the time and cornerback Charles Tillman suffered an injury after hyperextending his knee.
 Head coach Ron Rivera named Finnegan the starting nickelback upon his arrival, alongside starting outside cornerbacks Josh Norman and Bene Benwikere.
 In Week 15, he set a season-high with five solo tackles during a 38–35 victory at the New York Giants to extend the Panthers to 14–0.
 He appeared in the last five games without a start and recorded 18 combined tackles (15 solo) and made one pass deflection.

 Finnegan (left) and Kurt Coleman playing for the Panthers in 2015.

-The Carolina Panthers finished first in the NFC South with a 15–1 record with their only loss to the Atlanta Falcons in Week 16.
-On January 17, 2016, Finnegan had his best performance through the playoffs with six combined tackles (three solo), one pass deflection, and had an interception on a pass by Russell Wilson to tight end Luke Willson during a 24–31 victory against the Seattle Seahawks in the Divisional Round.
-The following week, the Panthers routed the Arizona Cardinals 41–15 in the NFC Championship Game to advance to the Super Bowl.
+The Panthers finished first in the NFC South with a 15–1 record with their only loss to the Atlanta Falcons in Week 16.
+On January 17, 2016, Finnegan had his best performance through the playoffs with six combined tackles (three solo), a pass deflection, and an interception on a pass by Russell Wilson to tight end Luke Willson during a 31–24 victory against the Seattle Seahawks in the Divisional Round.
+The following week, the Panthers routed the Arizona Cardinals 49–15 in the NFC Championship Game to advance to the Super Bowl.
 On February 7, 2016, Finnegan appeared in Super Bowl 50 and recorded four combined tackles (two solo) as the Panthers lost 24–10 to the Peyton Manning led Denver Broncos.